Nominations are not accepted for this award.

-Award Specifics: The awards are announced by the English Leadership Quarterly editor(s) at the Sunday CEL Luncheon during the NCTE Annual Convention.
-The award winner receives a plaque, $100 honorarium, and ticket to the CEL Luncheon.
+Award Specifics: The awards are announced by the English Leadership Quarterly editor(s) at the Sunday Opening Session during the CEL Convention.
+The award winner receives a plaque and honorarium.

 Judging: The editorial panel may consist of a chair and three to five readers, selected by the editor(s) of the English Leadership Quarterly.
 The panel shall be nominated for a one-year term.
 Panel members will be expected to excuse themselves from the judging if an article on which they are an author is eligible for the award.
 If necessary, the editor(s) of the English Leadership Quarterly will name a replacement.

 CEL English Leadership Quarterly Best Article Award Winners

 Elsie Lindy Olan and Kia Jane Richmond for “Conversations, Connections, and Culturally Responsive Teaching: Young Adult Literature in the English Methods Class” (Vol. 39, No. 2, October 2016)

 Keri Skeeters, Bridget Campbell, Andrea Dubitsky, Elizabeth Faron, Kelly Gieselmann, Deborah George, Brooke Goldschmidt, Erica Wagner for “The Top Five Reasons We Love Giving Students Choice in Reading” (Vol. 38, No. 3, February 2016)

 George Iannuzzi, Jill Ewing Flynn, and Veronica Zuccarello for “Promoting Social Justice through School and Community Research” (Vol. 39, No. 1, August 2016)